saramcel/Group5_Final_Project/README.md

 # Database
 Team members present a provisional database that stands in for the final database and accomplishes the following:
-- [✓] Sample data that mimics the expected final database structure or schema
+- [x] Sample data that mimics the expected final database structure or schema
-- [✓] Draft machine learning module is connected to the provisional database
+- [x] Draft machine learning module is connected to the provisional database

 Team members present a fully integrated database.
-- [✓] Database stores static data for use during the project
+- [x] Database stores static data for use during the project
 - [ ] Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)
 - [ ] Includes at least one connection string (using SQLAlchemy or PyMongo) Note: If you use a SQL database, you must provide your ERD with relationships.
-- [✓] Includes at least two tables (or collections, if using MongoDB)
+- [x] Includes at least two tables (or collections, if using MongoDB)
-- [✓] Includes at least one join using the database language (not including any joins in Pandas)
+- [x] Includes at least one join using the database language (not including any joins in Pandas)

 # Dashboard - Hannah